Table of Contents

-The average cost of an oil change varies depending on where you live.
-The type of oil used is another factor, with varieties including conventional, synthetic, and semi-synthetic.
-For basic service with conventional oil and no extra quarts, you can count on paying between $35 and $75, according to Kelley Blue Book.
+The average cost of an oil change varies by location and the type of oil used, with options including conventional, synthetic, and semi-synthetic.
+For basic service with conventional oil and no extra quarts, you can expect to pay between $35 and $75, according to Kelley Blue Book.

 We’ll discuss the ins and outs of oil changes, including how often you should get it done, the benefits to your vehicle and the environment, and how to save money on your next oil change.